Riggs v. Palmer: Facts

 In Riggs, a probate suit, the plaintiffs, Mrs. Riggs and Mrs. Preston, sought to invalidate the will of their father Francis B. Palmer; testated on August 13, 1880.
 The defendant in the case was Elmer E. Palmer, grandson to the testator.
 The will gave small legacies to the plaintiffs, Mrs. Preston and Mrs. Riggs, and the bulk of the estate to Elmer Palmer to be cared for by his mother, Susan Palmer, the widow of a dead son of the testator, until he became of legal age.

-Knowing that he was to be the recipient of his grandfather's large estate, Elmer, fearing that his grandfather might change the will, murdered his grandfather by poisoning him.
+In 1882, knowing that he was to be the recipient of his grandfather's large estate, the 16-year-old Elmer, fearing that his grandfather might change the will, murdered his grandfather by poisoning him.

 The plaintiffs argued that by allowing the will to be executed Elmer would be profiting from his crime.
 While a criminal law existed to punish Elmer for the murder, there was no statute under either probate or criminal law that invalidated his claim to the estate based on his role in the murder.

 Judgment

-Judge Robert Earl (in office 1870 and 1875–1894) wrote the majority opinion for the court, which ruled in favor of the plaintiffs.
+Judge Robert Earl (in office 1870 and 1875–1894) wrote the majority opinion for the court, which ruled in favor of the plaintiffs in a vote of five to two.
 The court reasoned that tenets of universal law and maxims would be violated by allowing Elmer to profit from his crime.
 The court held that the legislature could not be reasonably expected to address all contingencies in crafting laws and that, had they reason to suspect one might behave in the manner Elmer did, they certainly would have addressed that situation.

 Judge Earl, in an analogy to a similar case, wrote: "The principle which lies at the bottom of the maxim, volenti non fit injuria ['to a willing person, no injury be done'], should be applied to such a case, and a widow should not, for the purpose of acquiring, as such, property rights, be permitted to allege a widowhood which she has wickedly and intentionally created."
+Thus, the majority applied what eventually became known as the slayer rule, which bars murderers from benefitting from their victim's will or otherwise inheriting property from their victim.